eigenben/python-exercises-generator/README.md

 # Python Exercises Generator

-Tools to generate Python programming exercise solutions and distill writing styles based on [TruthfulTechnology/exercises](https://github.com/TruthfulTechnology/exercises).
+This is a tool to generate Python programming exercise solutions and distill writing styles of python exercises using large language models (LLMs).
+It supports few-shot learning from example exercises and can fine-tune models for improved performance.
+This is primarily an exploratory project to investigate LLM capabilities and limitations of fine tuning.

 ## Installation